evanbowman/BPCore-Engine/README.md

 (entity-collide-entity)
 Checks collisions between two entities, returns true if a collision exists.

-* `ecolm(e1, layer, [solid_tile_ids])`
-(entity-collide-map)
-Checks collisions between an entity and a layer of the tilemap.
-Optionally pass an array of solid tile ids.
-If you don't pass an array in the third argument, the engine will treat nonzero tiles as walls and zeroed tiles as empty.
-Returns a table of tile index pairs as a result.

 * `ecolt(e1, tag)`
 (entity-collide-tag)
 Returns an array of all entities tagged with tag that collide with with entity e1.
 See `entag()` for entity tagging.
+NOTE: will return at most 16 colliding entities.

+* `ecolm(e1, layer, [solid_tile_ids])`
+(entity-collide-tile-map)
+Unimplemented, planned for a future release!

 ### RAM Read/Write